siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/20-2025-02-11-understanding-classes-and-constructors-in-kotlin.md

   - secondary constructor
 featured_image: /images/kotlin-1.png
 ---
 Kotlin is a modern programming language that offers many features to make development more efficient and expressive.
 One of the key aspects of Kotlin's object-oriented programming capabilities is its support for **constructors in classes** and **properties**.
 Understanding **primary and secondary constructors** is essential for designing classes effectively.
-This blog post will provide an in-depth look into these concepts, how they differ, and when to use them.
+This article will provide an in-depth look into these concepts, how they differ, and when to use them.

 ## Understanding Classes and Constructors in Kotlin